A 15 year old autistic boy investigating the murder of a dog!

-Chrisopher suffers from autistic spectrum disorder called Asperger’s synrdrome which is a neurobiological disorder.
-He’s a mathematical genius and a whiz at science But human emotions are particularly complex for him.
+Christopher suffers from autistic spectrum disorder called Asperser’s syndrome which is a neurobiological disorder.
+He’s a mathematical genius and a whiz at science.
+But human emotions are particularly complex for him.
 He hates being touched, even by his parents.
-He hates the colours brown and yellow, and if one foodstuff touchs another while it is on his plate, he canot eat it.
+He hates the colors brown and yellow, and if one foodstuff touches another while it is on his plate, he cannot eat it.
 He needs to have the world just-so…. or he will scream, hit, or moan for hours.
 He is at a school for “special needs”.
 This means he is taunted regularly by his peers, misunderstood by copious adults, and is mostly reliant on his friendship with Siobhan, the teacher who is guiding him through the writing of this autobiography.

 ‘All the children at my school are stupid.
 Except I’m not meant to call then stupid, even though this is what they are.
 I’m meant to say that they have learning difficulties or that they have special needs.
-But this is stupid because evenerone has learning difficulties because learning to speak French or understanding Relativity is difficult, and also everyone has special needs, like Father who has to carry a little packet of artificial sweetening tablets around with him to put in his coffee to stop him getting fat, or Mrs Peters who wears a beige-coloured hearing aid, or Siobhan who has glasses so thick that they give you a headache if you borrow them, and none of these people are Special Needs, even if they have special needs
+But this is stupid because everyone has learning difficulties.
+Because learning to speak French or understanding Relativity is difficult.
+And also, everyone has special needs.
+Like Father, who has to carry a little packet of artificial sweetening tablets around with him to put in his coffee to stop him getting fat, or Mrs. Peters who wears a beige-colored hearing aid, or Siobhan who has glasses so thick that they give you a headache if you borrow them, and none of these people are Special Needs, even if they have special needs

 It’s about how badly we communicate with one another.
 It’s about accepting that every life is narrow and that our only escape from this is not to run away (to another country, another relationship, a slimmer, more confident self) but to learn to love the people we are and the world in which we find ourselves.’